Research Ethics Committee

 - a minimum of three academic members of staff from the Schools, Academic Development Office programmes and the Research Centres

-- A minimum of one non-academic member of staff from each of the following teams: ILTS, Health & Safety, HR, General Managers, Research & Innovation
+A minimum of one non-academic member of staff from each of the following teams: ILTS, Health & Safety, HR, General Managers, Research & Innovation.

-- Independent Advisors, having no connection with RCA and therefore able to give a completely independent review of research projects, will be consulted to advise the Committee as appropriate.
+Independent Advisors, having no connection with RCA and therefore able to give a completely independent review of research projects, will be consulted to advise the Committee as appropriate.

-- Secretary and Note-taker: Research & Knowledge Exchange Administrator
+Secretary and Note-taker: Research & Knowledge Exchange Administrator

-Bernadette Ovens: Head of HR Business Partnering
+Head of HR Business Partnering: Bernadette Ovens

-Susan Hamilton: Head of Research Development
+Head of Research Development: Susan Hamilton

 Quorum

-Terms of Office
+Terms

+In the first instance, the term of office will be 1 year, with the possibility of renewal.
 Non-academic members will be ex-officio due to their post; academic members will be rotated as appropriate.

 Meetings